EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_model_desc.rst

 i. :code:`@type: "AIRSAR"`

-This pulse configuration is the same as the one implemented by the NASA/JPL AIRSAR systems (see Pg.32, Fig.2-5 in [3]).
-It consists of transmiting alternatng pulses of orthogonal polarization and filtering the received signal into seperate orthogonal polarizations.
+This pulse configuration is the same as the one implemented by the NASA/JPL AIRSAR systems (see Pg.32, Fig.2-5 in [4]).
+It consists of transmitting alternating pulses of orthogonal polarization and filtering the received signal into separate orthogonal polarizations.

 ii. :code:`"@type":"SMAP"`

-This pulse configuration is the same as the one implemented by the SMAP radar (see Pg.41, Fig.26 in [4]).
+This pulse configuration is the same as the one implemented by the SMAP radar (see Pg.41, Fig.26 in [5]).
 It consists of two slightly separated pulses of orthogonal polarizations at different frequency bands.
-The received signal is seperated into the respective band and the orthgonal polarizations measured.
-This requires an additional parameter called as the :code:`pulseSeperation` to indicate the seperation between the pulses of the two orthogonal polarizations.
+The received signal is separated into the respective band and the orthogonal polarizations measured.
+This requires an additional parameter called as the :code:`pulseSeparation` to indicate the separation between the pulses of the two orthogonal polarizations.
 If not specified a default value of 50% of the pulse-width (:code:`pulseWidth`) is considered.

 .. csv-table:: Expected parameters
    :header: Parameter, Data type, Units, Description
    :widths: 10,10,5,40

-   pulseSeperation, float, seconds, Separation between orthogonal polarized pulses.
+   pulseSeparation, float, seconds, Separation between orthogonal polarized pulses.
 Default: 0.5*pulse-width.

 Example: